A Father's Songbird

 This kind of thinking happens when a person still grieves over the loss of a loved one.

-I came to this place to visit my father, who died less than a year ago.
+I came to this place to visit my father, who died three years ago.
 I came to gain acceptance and to eliminate some of the increasing afar-ness since his death.

 He passed on Father's Day and was cremated three days later.
 His ashes were placed here in the Scattering Garden along with many others before and since.
 In the center of the garden is a granite monument with columns of plaques on all four sides.
 Like the others on this list of scattered ashes, the only commemoration of my father's life is a 2"x3" bronze plate.
 Upon this plate, the stamped inscription reads: “Arthur Andre Chartrand, June 24, 1932 - June 19, 2016.”

 That’s all there is.
 Nothing more is revealed about the intricately complex life of this man, my dad, who others knew as "Andy", "Mr. C.", "Sir Knight", "Cupcake", and "Arthur."

 For those who knew my dad, his death was fitting for Father's Day above all other days.

 Of course, he wasn't perfect.
 He had many faults, as all of us do.
 But he had admirable strengths that deserve more than this damn plaque.

 He loved my mom in a way that was easily visible and genuine.
 He taught me why it is better to love than to be loved, why it is still better to be more in love with others than they may be with you.
 His heart had the capacity to give of himself more than he would ever get in return.
 He loved my mom perfectly though he was imperfect in how he showed it sometimes and that became more difficult as his health failed.